How Incentivizing Change is Transforming the Urban Landscape in Bangladesh

 Laxmi Sharma

-Laxmi Sharma is with the Water and Urban Development Sector Office.
-An engineer with more than 25 years of experience on integrated urban planning and development, water and sanitation, solid waste management, inclusive city development, urban transport sector, and infrastructure and service financing models, she is skilled in multi-stakeholder driven development; project design, processing and management; and application of technologies.
-She has multi-cultural working experience in multiple countries—Bangladesh, Georgia, India, Kyrgyz Republic, Maldives, Nepal, Sri Lanka, Tajikistan, and Thailand.
+Laxmi Sharma is an engineer with more than 25 years of experience on integrated urban planning and development, water and sanitation, solid waste management, inclusive city development, urban transport sector, and infrastructure and service financing models.
+She is skilled in multi-stakeholder driven development; project design, processing and management; and application of technologies.
+She has multicultural working experience in multiple countries—Bangladesh, Georgia, India, Kyrgyz Republic, Maldives, Nepal, Sri Lanka, Tajikistan, and Thailand.
 She holds a Master of Engineering degree from the Asian Institute of Technology Bangkok.

 Follow Laxmi Sharma on